The Save-Ums!: Synopsis

 The Save-Ums, which consist of Jazzi, Noodle, Custard, Ka-Chung, Foo and B.B.
-Jammies, are patrol group of six aliens of various appearances, who help various critters when they run into difficulty.
+Jammies, are a patrol group of six aliens of various appearances, who help various critters when they run into difficulty.

 Each episode begins with a call on the "adventure screen" (essentially a videophone) from an inhabitant of the world in which the Save-Ums live.
 The caller describes the difficulty that needs to be resolved, and then select Save-Ums travel to the scene of the problem.
 There are three different places that the Save-Ums travel to solve problems: Rock World, an island with a huge mountain; Lava World, a tropical island with a volcano; and Wave World, which is under the ocean.

 The Save-Ums then assist in solving the problem.
 Each episode ends with the problem being solved and the Save-Ums returning to their safety headquarters.